wnarifin/exploring_data_using_R/README.md

 ## Errata:

 ### 1.3 Functions and Objects, page 10:
 The object names (X, Y, Z) are capitalized.
-These should be x, y, and x instead.
+These should be x, y, and z instead.
 We apologize for the printing errors.

 ### 2.4.3 Selecting based on logical expressions, page 32: